works

 Trio for two large similar paper things and one 5-pin bowling ball.

-A lockdown interpretation of composer Beth Anderson’s score Valid For Life, from the publication Womens Work, a magazine first edited and self-published in 1975 by Alison Knowles and Annea Lockwood.
+An interpretation of composer Beth Anderson’s score Valid For Life, from the publication Womens Work, a magazine first edited and self-published in 1975 by Alison Knowles and Annea Lockwood.

 Comissioned by Issue Project Room for their With Womens Work series.